MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/05-LAB_SC_100_Lab1_Ex1_Sentinel.md

 You successfully created role based access model for the role requirements for Contoso´s security operations team and created a custom role for the network team and assigned the role on the specific table in your log analytics workspace.

 ### Task 4 - Create Workbook

+> [!NOTE]
+> These steps are included for information purposes only.
+Executing the steps will not return any data.

 In this task, you´ll create a workbook, to get a dashboard with custom views and current incidents and their alerts.